olli4/geotessera/README.md

 ## Overview

-GeoTessera provides streamlined access to geospatial embeddings from the [Tessera foundation model](https://github.com/ucam-eo/tessera), which processes Sentinel-1 and Sentinel-2 satellite imagery to generate 128-channel representation maps at 10m resolution.
+GeoTessera provides access to geospatial embeddings from the [Tessera foundation model](https://github.com/ucam-eo/tessera), which processes Sentinel-1 and Sentinel-2 satellite imagery to generate 128-channel representation maps at 10m resolution.
 These embeddings compress a full year of temporal-spectral features into dense representations optimized for downstream geospatial analysis tasks.
+Read more details about [the model](https://github.com/ucam-eo/tessera).

 ## Table of Contents